Graph Convex Hull Bounds as generalized Jensen Inequalities: Graph Convex Hull Bounds for Conditional Expectations

 \section{Graph Convex Hull Bounds for Conditional Expectations}

 It is well-known that Jensen's inequality also holds for \emph{conditional expectations} \citep[Theorem~10.2.7]{Dudley2002real}.
-In this section, we derive graph convex hull bounds for conditional expectations, which is a special case of the general setup in \Cref{section:Markov_Operators} (cf.\ \Cref{ex:conditional_mean_as_Markov_operator}) and will follow from the results therein.
-Since conditional expectations are typically defined over Banach spaces and for Bochner integrable random variables \citep[Section~V.1]{Diestel1977vectormeasures}, this will require slightly stronger assumptions:
+In this section, we establish graph convex hull bounds for conditional expectations, representing a specific instance of the broader framework outlined in \Cref{section:Markov_Operators} (cf.\ \Cref{ex:conditional_mean_as_Markov_operator}) and deriving directly from the results therein.
+Since conditional expectations are commonly defined over Banach spaces and for Bochner integrable random variables \citep[Section~V.1]{Diestel1977vectormeasures}, this will require slightly stronger assumptions:

 \begin{assumption} $(\Omega,\Sigma,\bP)$ is a probability space, $\cX,\cY,\cZ$ are real Banach spaces and $K \subseteq \cX$ a subset of $\cX$.
 Further, $\leq$ is any binary relation on $\cY$, which we assume to be the canonical total order in the case $\cY = \bR$ and $\cF \subseteq \Sigma$ is a sub-$\sigma$-algebra with $\bE[\quark | \cF]$ denoting the corresponding conditional expectation.
 Finally, $K \subseteq \cX$, $f\colon K \to \bR$ and $X \colon \Omega \to K$ is a random variable such that the pair $(X,f(X))$ is Bochner integrable. \end{assumption}